determined-ai/determined/docs/integrations/ide/vscode.rst

  Addendum for Windows Users
 ############################

 #.
-On Windows, VSCode uses CMD to run its ssh command under the hood, so we have to modify a few
+On Windows, Visual Studio Code uses CMD to run its SSH command under the hood.
+Therefore, we need
-   things in this config file.
+   to make a few modifications to the config file.
 First, prepend the proxy command to use WSL.
-In a CMD shell, type `where wsl` and prepend the result to the ProxyCommand entry in your config file.
+In a CMD shell, type where wsl and prepend the result to the ProxyCommand entry in your config file.
    This should lead to a ProxyCommand that looks like this:

    .. code::

       ProxyCommand C:\Windows\System32\wsl.exe /path/to/python -m determined.cli.tunnel <DET_MASTER_URL_HERE> %h

 #.
-An additional quirk of using CMD for the ssh step is that the key file needs to be moved out of
+An additional quirk of using CMD for the SSH step is that the key file needs to be moved out of
-   the WSL filesystem, otherwise there will be permission ambiguity that Windows OpenSSH won't like.
-   To circumvent this, we need to move or copy the file to the Windows filesystem.
-This key file can be found in WSL in the directory `/home/<username>/.cache/determined/shell/<your_shell_id>/key`.
+   the WSL filesystem.
+Otherwise, there will be permission ambiguity that Windows OpenSSH won't like.
+To work around this, move or copy the file to the Windows filesystem.
+This key file can be found in WSL in the directory /home/<username>/.cache/determined/shell/<your_shell_id>/key.

    .. code::